biyadav/summary/java/StreamOptional.md

                    .map(Paths::get);  Here, findFirst returns an Optional<URI>, and then map returns an Optional<Path> for the desired URI if one exists.

 ```

+##  java.util.stream.Collectors  default method

+averaging	              averagingDouble(), averagingLong(), averagingInt()	To average elements of type Double/Long/Integer after applying a mapping function to the elements to
+                        extract respective values to be averaged

+counting	              counting()	Count the number of stream elements

+grouping	              groupingBy()	To produce Map of elements grouped by grouping criteria provided

+String concatenation	  joining()	For concatenation of stream elements into a single String

+mapping	mapping()	      Applying a mapping operation to all stream elements being collected

+minimum and maximum     determination	minBy()/maxBy()	   To find minimum/maximum of all stream elements based on Comparator provided

+partitioning	          partitioningBy()	To partition stream elements into a Map based on the Predicate provided

+reduction	              reducing()	Reducing elements of stream based on BinaryOperator function provided

+summarization	          summarizingDouble(), summarizingLong(), summarizingInt()	To summarize stream elements after mapping them to Double/Long/Integer value
+                        using specific type Function

+summation	              summingDouble(), summingLong(), summingInt()	To sum-up stream elements after mapping them to Double/Long/Integer value using specific type Function

+collect in Collection	  toCollection()	To collect stream elements into a collection in arg pass HashMap::new

+collect                 into a Map/ConcurrentMap	toMap()/toConcurrentMap()	  To collect stream elements into a map/concurrent map after applying provided key/value determination
+                        Function instances to the elements

+collect in a List	      toList()	Collects stream elements in a List

+collect in a Set	      toSet()	Collects stream elements in a Set

+collect and transform	  collectingAndThen()	Collects stream elements and then transforms them using a Function